esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 A similar command applies to other nodes, the important thing being rebar3's profile.

-When the above command finishes the code can be reloaded on the server by either reloading changed module(s) in the node's shell, e.g. `l(mongoose_riak)`, or restarting the node.
+When the above command finishes, the code can be reloaded on the server by either reloading changed module(s) in the node's shell, e.g. `l(mongoose_riak)`, or restarting the node.

 ### Reading test reports

-When finished, test engine writes detailed html reports into a directory:
+When finished, the test engine writes detailed html reports into a directory:

 ```
 test.disabled/ejabberd_tests/ct_report/ct_run.[gobbledygook][datetime]/